-If the engine cranks but does not start after a collision, the fuel pump shut-off switch may have been activated.
+After a collision, if the engine cranks but does not start, the fuel pump shut-off switch may have been activated.
 The shut-off switch is a device intended to stop the electric fuel pump when your vehicle has been involved in a substantial jolt.

 - 1. Turn the ignition to the OFF position. - 2.
 Check the fuel system for leaks. - 3.
-If no fuel leak is apparent, reset the fuel pump shut-off switch by pushing in the button on the switch. - 4.
+If no fuel leak is apparent, reset the fuel pump shut-off switch by pushing in the reset button. - 4.
 Turn the ignition to the ON position.
 Pause for a few seconds and return the key to the OFF position. - 5.
 Make a further check for leaks in the fuel system.